 Throughout the elementary grades, (Kindergarten-5th grade), teachers teach the core subjects found in STREAM, while learning cooperative learning strategies, peer-to-peer skills, along with time management skills.
 Teachers continue to foster the learning as they help students learn more about managing and understanding their emotions, while also establishing and developing deeper friendships.
 Educational learning foundations are critical at this age that is so vital for a 21st century student.
 Teachers, at this level, are beginning to introduce the students to project-based/application based learning and the flipped classroom concept.
-In addition, parents have a choice to enroll their child in a Spanish Immersion class in grades 2-5, where more than 50% of the day is spent applying conversational Spanish to the assigned core subjects.
-It is our aim to prepare our students for a world that is much different than the world that is known by older generations.
+Grades K-5 have a Spanish Immersion program where students are exposed to and taught conversational Spanish.
+It is our aim to prepare our students for a world that is much different that is known by previous generations.

 Middle School (Grades 6th-8th)

 Middle School Academics in grades (6th-8th) use a project-based/application based learning approach as students learn the requisite academics identified through STREAM.
 RCA implements traditional introductory concepts for the individual learning environment through the flipped learning approach.
 Parents and students are able to view a video assigned by the teacher and explore the concepts identified within the STREAM curriculum.
 Additional questions are encouraged in order for a student to show progression in their learning as they strive to utilize the knowledge learned and apply it to the projects and activities assigned.
 It is through this type of learning where students are able to move beyond the traditional learning that is taught in many schools and apply their learning to everyday skills as they increase critical thinking and become 21st century students.

 High School (Grades 9th-12th)